Djokovic makes no Tsonga and dance about injury

 The Serb dominated the opening two sets before Tsonga sprung to life in the third and threatened to take the upper hand in the set when he held two break points in the eighth game.

-Djokovic snuffed out those chances with some powerful serving and the blazing crosscourt winner that left him bellowing in triumph a few minutes later.
+Djokovic snuffed out those chances with some powerful serving and a few minutes later the blazing crosscourt winner left the 2011 champion bellowing in relief.

 "I did really well from the start to the end especially in the third set where I thought he elevated his level and he started serving a very high percentage first serve, very strong, all angles," said Djokovic who has not won a slam since the 2013 Australian Open.